 - Influenza vaccination is the best method for preventing flu and its potentially severe complications in children.

-- It’s especially important that young children and children with long term health conditions (like asthma, diabetes or disorders of the brain or nervous system) get vaccinated.
+- Young children and children with long-term health conditions (like asthma, diabetes, or disorders of the brain or nervous system) must get vaccinated.
 These children are at higher risk of serious flu complications (like pneumonia) if they get the flu.

 - The flu can be very dangerous for children.
 Each year about 20,000 children younger than 5 years old is hospitalized from flu complications, like pneumonia.